mah88/nsh_tool/README.md

 # NSH / VxLAN Tool

-This was started with a copy of https://github.com/opendaylight/sfc/blob/master/sfc-test/nsh-tools/vxlan_tool.py written by Yi Yang and Reinaldo Penno
+This is a modified version of https://github.com/opendaylight/sfc/blob/master/sfc-test/nsh-tools/vxlan_tool.py written by Yi Yang and Reinaldo Penno

 This code was modified to